LaraHossam/Dictionary-using-red-black-trees/README.md

 # Dictionary-using-red-black-trees

-In order to ensure that the height of the tree remains O(log n) after every insertion abd deletion, we can use a special tree called Red-Black Tree, with special properties that ensure that the height of the tree is always O(log n) and will never reach O(n) even in the worst case.
+In order to ensure that the height of the tree remains O(log n) after every insertion and deletion, we can use a special tree called Red-Black Tree, with special properties that ensure that the height of the tree is always O(log n) and will never reach O(n) even in the worst case.